By Barbara Kobsar

 Salt and pepper

-Cut fennel into ¼-inch slices, coat with olive oil and season well.
-Arrange in a single layer in an ovenproof dish.
-Roast the fennel for 20 minutes.
+Coat fennel slices with olive oil.
+Arrange in a single layer in an ovenproof dish and season well.
+Roast the fennel for 20 minutes in the preheated oven.

-In the meantime, in a saucepan bring to a boil the orange juice, vinegar, honey, thyme and black peppercorns.
-Bring to a boil and reduce by half.
-Strain the orange juice mixture and pour over the fennel cook for another 20 minutes.
+Meanwhile, combine orange juice, vinegar, honey, thyme, and black peppercorns in a saucepan.
+Bring to a boil to reduce by half, then strain the mixture over the roasted fennel and return to the oven for another 20 minutes.

 Shaved Fennel, Artichoke and Mushroom Salad with Reggiano